 An often overlooked feature of beverage coolers is how easy they are to clean.
 Most soft tote coolers only require spot cleaning with mild soap or detergent and water, though you’ll need to allow adequate time for the cooler to dry before using it.
 Hardtop beverage coolers are easy to simply wipe clean, and they dry within seconds or minutes.

 Patio and backyard beverage coolers require the most effort to clean.
-Stainless-steel coolers call for finish-appropriate products, which can rarely be used to clean the interior insulated walls.
-You might need to go at the inside with a sponge, scrubber, or even toothbrush to reach all the nooks and crannies as well, especially if anything other than water has spilled inside the cooler.
+Stainless steel coolers call for finish-appropriate products, which can rarely be used to clean the interior insulated walls.
+You might need to tackle the inside with a sponge, scrubber, or even toothbrush to reach all the nooks and crannies as well, especially if anything other than water has spilled inside the cooler.

 Beverage coolers cost between $12 and $300, mostly depending on capacity and construction.

 Inexpensive: If you’re on a budget, you’ll find a wide variety of tote styles with low to medium capacity for less than $50.
 There are a few hardtop beverage coolers in this range, but they’re mostly low-capacity designs without an insulated lid.

 Mid-range: These beverage coolers cost between $50 and $150.
 This range mostly includes medium- and high-capacity hardtop coolers from well-respected outdoor equipment brands.
 You’ll also find a few licensed coolers featuring college and major league sports teams here.

 Expensive: The most expensive beverage coolers cost between $150 and $300.
 These include high-end hardtop coolers made of stainless steel, many of which are intended for marine use.
 This bracket also includes the vast majority of patio and backyard coolers.

 Q. Why do some beverage coolers have buckles or latches?